 Dressing in a bizarre and extravagant manner, he moves with a chaotic gait and he sleeps very little at night.
 Even if Captain Hook is quite eccentric, in reality, he shuns society and is a lone wolf, as he feels to possess a superior knowledge than other men.

-Tristano, the accoursed poetTristano is an Italian romantic poet who was born in 1798 in the city of Firenze (Florence).
+the accoursed poetTristano is an Italian romantic poet who was born in 1798 in the city of Firenze (Florence).
 Orphan of both parents, he grew up in a nuns’ orphanage till the age of twelve, when he escaped and started a road’s life.
 Since he was very young, the boy never integrated with his mates and used to spend most of his spare Time writing verses on his own.
 Life was always tough for the young poet: all people in the orphanage used to call him with the nickname of “Tristano” (Italian for triste, sad), so that he soon forgot his real first name.
 After the getaway, Tristano changed many jobs in the roads of Florence, working for all kinds of people, but he could never find any friend.
 One day, a rich nobleman noticed his talent, bumping into one of his sheets which was rambling on the cobblestones in the road, slowly carried by the wind.
 Tristano was hired at the nobleman’s court for a couple of years, where he had the chance to write more than a hundred poems which eventually were all published under the name of his lord.
 Having saved up a small nest egg, one night the poet fled from the court and moved to the countryside, where he could afford a two hectares’ land with a small shack.
 Since then, Tristano started a subsistence life, a lifestyle of an accursed poet, far from people and withdrawn from the society.
+Rather than a gift, he considers his poetic talent a real curse: his muse is a tormenting demon who dwells in his head and whispers at him every single night, making no sleep possible.
+The only way for the poet to cease these racking voices is to write them down in verses.
+Tristano’s addiction to the absinthe is also something bound to his personal demon, because the green poison helps him to alleviate the headache, letting the thoughts flowing on the paper.
+In this way, the lifestyle of Tristano is the same every night, working at his desk, only with a candlelight clarifying the sheet, the pen, the inkwell and the absinthe bottle.

 As a bright mind and young physicist, Clogan is used to spend most of his days working at his precious artifacts, the sixteenth century’s new invention: pendulum clocks.
 But the real lifetime dream of the young scientist is to craft the “perfect clock”, what he calls Cloc Amser (Welsh for “Lifetime Clock”), a special device that can actually measure how much remains to live to every man.
 More than just a dream, he seems to consider it a concrete project.